Deep learning of transition probability densities for stochastic asset models with applications in option pricing

-The applications of learning the transition density using deep neural networks go beyond those illustrated, such as likelihood inference and default probability calculation in credit risk management.
+The applications of learning the TPDF using deep NNs go beyond those illustrated, such as simulating likelihood estimators and default probability calculations in credit risk management (see, e.g., \citep{filipovic2013density}).
 Options are ubiquitous in finance, from the large range of directly available options on exchanges and over-the-counter, to credit risk and Real Options.
-During the five decades since the founding framework of Black, Scholes and Merton, practitioners and academics have developed ways of dealing with option features (such as early exercise) in combination with models of the underlying (such as Heston's) but often either the models are too simple or the solutions too hard.
+During the five decades since the founding framework of Black, Scholes and Merton, practitioners and academics have developed ways of dealing with option features (such as early exercise) in combination with models of the underlying but often either the models are too simple or the solutions too hard.
 Although parallel computing, using GPUs, speeds up conventional approaches (indeed, investment banks may use hundreds or even thousands of these to accelerate parallel calculations) nevertheless, massive calculations still need to be repeated in frequent recalibrations.